 ARTsiinery is a play on words using my initials (S.I.I.N., pronounced "seen") to represent a creative--or artsy--way of engaging with one's surroundings--or scenery--from different perspectives.
 I believe that an open mind and willingness to explore the "artsiinery" around and within is what's needed to embark on a journey of personal wellness and discovery.

 My psychotherapy approach is grounded in principles of mindfulness, humanism, and the healing power of the creative process.
 I have developed a personal practice of MBSR--Mindfulness Based Stress Reduction--and integrate these techniques in the professional arena wherever possible.
 I take a respectful, collaborative approach to working with clients of all ages as I feel we all can benefit from learning how to creatively cope with life stressors and develop a more compassionate lens through which to see ourselves and the world.

 I joined Water & Stone PLLC's Creative Art Therapy group practice in 2018 and facilitate creative wellness workshops for the Head Start/Early Head Start staff of several local nonprofit agencies around NYC.
-I enjoy wearing many hats—including that of clinician, supervisor, consultant, artist, and educator.
+I enjoy wearing many hats—including that of clinician, supervisor, consultant, artist, mother, and educator.